 In a nutshell, Tor is a powerful, easy-to-use piece of software that lets you keep your online life private.
-This guide will provide a step-by-step guide to installing, configuring, and using Tor, and getting you started taking an active role in defending your privacy on the Internet.
+This guide will provide a step-by-step guide to installing, configuring, and using Tor.

 2.1 Modern Cryptography in Brief